 Have you ever had a cow on your plate?
 Probably, but it was broken down into a hamburger first, which you then had to chew.
 Your body broke it down even further through digestion into proteins, amino acids, and other nutrients that could be absorbed into your bloodstream and used as fuel for life.
 Inside that cow, then, was energy for life—but it had to be broken down again and again to be of any value to you.

-How do we handle the pressures of life in a broken world—especially if we believe that God is for us not against us (Rom 8:31)?
+How do we handle the pressures of life in a fallen world—especially if we believe that God is for us not against us (Rom 8:31)?
 How do we reconcile the goodness of God and the aches and pains of this world he calls us to endure?
 David’s relationship with God as revealed in Psalm 57 gives us a clue.

 One day King Saul tried to shish kabob David to the wall with a spear while he was playing his harp.
 When that failed, Saul dispatched his soldiers to capture him, but that didn’t work, either.
 In fact, every attempt by Saul to lay a hand on him was frustrated.
 Eventually, David escaped to the cave of Adullam as a fugitive.
 According to Psalm 57:6, David’s spirit during those days was “bowed down in distress.”